debezium/debezium-design-documents/DDD-36.md

 Each entry in the queue contains a set of structured uncompressed metadata key/value pairs, followed by the `SQL_REDO` payload.

 The following are the uncompressed metadata fields.
-These fields are not compressed as they're read by Thread 2 to maximize Chronicle Queue pre-processing pass speeds.
+These fields are not compressed as they are read by Thread 2 to maximize Chronicle Queue pre-processing pass speeds.

 | Field            | Type     | Notes                                                          |
 |------------------|----------|----------------------------------------------------------------|